PrasannaAdiga/tech-notes/golang/02_variables.md

 - Built-in types like numeric, float, bool, string, array and Error
 - User defined type like Struct
 - Reference types like slices, maps, interfaces, functions and channels.
 We consider all reference type as nil when we set it to zero value.

+## Null value
+All Go value types come with a so-called "null value" which is the value stored in a variable if no other value is explicitly set.
+Here's a list of the null values for the different types:
+- int => 0
+- float64 => 0.0
+- string => "" (i.e., an empty string)
+- bool => false

 ## String
 - String is 2 word data structure with 1 byte of size where each word has 4 bit size.
 Here the first word is a pointer to the backing array and the second word is the total number of bytes.